aiokaizen/archad/README.md

 You can change the version of nvim depending on your architecture.

-You can find different versions and architectures in [NewVIM releases page](https://github.com/neovim/neovim/releases)
+You can find different versions and architectures in [NeoVIM releases page](https://github.com/neovim/neovim/releases)

 ### 2. Clone NVChad